 • WFC's dark current, hot pixel fraction, and charge transfer efficiency (CTE) have degraded to the levels expected after extended exposure to HST's trapped radiation environment.

 • All WFC images exhibit low-level stripes caused by low frequency (1 mHz to 1 Hz) 1/f noise in the bias-reference voltage generated by the CEB-R. The stripes are constant along each row and span the CCD quadrant boundaries, but they are not stable from frame to frame.
 The stripes' contribution to the global noise is small (about 0.9 e−), but the correlated nature of the noise may affect photometric precision for very faint sources.
-An algorithm for removing the stripes based on analysis of the pre-scan regions of the four WFC quadrants has been implemented in the bias-correction stage of calacs in the OPUS data pipeline.
+An algorithm for removing the stripes based on analysis of the pre-scan regions of the four WFC quadrants has been implemented in the bias-correction stage of calacs in the DMS data pipeline.
 Stripe removal is automatically performed only on full-frame (4096 x 4096 pixel) post-SM4 WFC images; it is not performed on subarray images.
-STScI provides a standalone routine (acs_destripe, in the acstools package in stsci_python2) for mitigating the stripes in subarray images of sparse fields.
+STScI provides a standalone routine (acs_destripe_plus, in the acstools package in the AstroConda distribution2) for mitigating the stripes in subarray images of sparse fields.
+(See Example 5 in Section 3.5.2.
+More discussion on this is also found in Sections 3.2.1, 3.4.1, 3.4.2, 3.5.1, 3.5.2, 4.2.1, the ACS web page, and the documentation for acstools.)
 For most observing programs, however, the stripes have a negligible effect on science results and their removal provides only cosmetic benefits.

 • The default CEB-R mode induces a signal-dependent bias shift.
 The DC level of the CEB-R's dual-slope integrator is sensitive to changes in the CCD output voltage in such a way that the bias level is shifted positively by 0.02%–0.30% (depending on the amplifier) of the signal from the previously integrated pixel.
 This phenomenon is well understood for full-frame WFC images, and an automatic correction for it has been implemented in the bias correction stage in calacs.
-This correction cannot be applied to the WFC subarray images supported before Cycle 24, but it is expected to be applied to the new standard suite of subarrays available in Cycle 24.
+This correction cannot be applied to the WFC subarray images supported before Cycle 24, but it is applied to the new standard suite of subarrays available from Cycle 24 onwards.